 - A physical examination prior to any clinical coursework.

-- The applicant will shadow a CVT or equivalent for a minimum of 40 hours in an animal care facility under the direction of a licensed veterinarian.
-A completion form must be signed by the CVT and veterinarian prior to application.
+- The applicant will shadow a licensed veterinarian for a minimum of 60 hours in an animal care facility.
+A completion form must be signed by a CVT or veterinarian prior to application.

-- VT Application Process: students are strongly encouraged to get their application in early, as this selection process begins in January and is very competitive.
-Applications will be accepted starting September 1st.
+- VT Application Process: students are strongly encouraged to get their application in early, as this selection process begins in March and is very competitive.
+Applications will be accepted starting October 15.
 Applicants are interviewed and reviewed for selection in the order in which the program received their application.
-The program admits 24 students each fall.
+The program admits up to 32 student each fall.
 Applications are available online at the department page or you may request to have one mailed to you through New Student Services.

 - Interview with VT selection committee: the interview is part of a written and oral selection process.